MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/economy/currencies.md

 ### Currency code

-**Currency Code** is a required field.
+**Currency code** is a required field.
 It represents the currency, and will be used in the other economy sections.

 It must be a two-character code, and convention is *all upper-case* (although a two-digit number is also allowed).

 > [!NOTE]
 > **RM** is reserved for Real Money and cannot be used as a Currency Code.

-### Display Name
+### Display name

-**Display Name** is a required field.
+**Display name** is a required field.
 It represents the name that is attached to the currency that is typically displayed to the user in your game.

 The only restriction is that it must be *at least one letter long*.
 Common examples include **Gold** or **Space Bux**.